Gondwana Kingdoms: History

+From the 14th to the 18th century, the area was held by powerful Gond dynasties, which during Mughal times remained independent or served as tributary chiefs.
+In the 18th century the Gonds were conquered by the Marathas.
+The greater part of Gondwana was incorporated into the dominions of the Bhonsle Rajas of Nagpur or the Nizams of Hyderabad.
+Many Gonds took refuge in relatively inaccessible highlands and became tribal raiders.

 Deogad-Nagpur Kingdom

 The second kingdom of Deogad (Chhindwada in Madhya Pradesh and Nagpur in Maharashtra), was created by King Jatba in the 15th century.
 One of his successors, Bakht Buland Shah, converted to Islam to win the favour of emperor Aurangzeb.
 However, he did not demand conversion from his subjects and married a Gond woman.
 He fell into disfavour in Delhi after he plundered some Muslim kingdoms of Deccan.
 The city of Nagpur was founded by the king of Deogad Raja Bakht Buland Shah in 1702.
 The kingdom of Nagpur and later came under the rule of the Nagpur Bhonsles.

 Chanda Kingdom

-The 10th ruler of the Gond dynasty of Chanda, Khadkya Ballal Shah (1472 -1497 CE), who made Chandrapur his capital.
-The Chanda kingdom (Chandrapur in Maharashtra), a contemporary of the Kherla and Deogadh kingdoms, produced several remarkable rulers who developed excellent irrigation systems and the first well defined revenue system among the Gond kingdoms.
+The 10th ruler of the Gond dynasty of Chanda, Khadkya Ballal Shah (1472–1497 CE), made Chandrapur his capital.
+The Chanda kingdom (Chandrapur in Maharashtra), a contemporary of the Kherla and Deogadh kingdoms, produced rulers who developed excellent irrigation systems and the first well-defined revenue system among the Gond kingdoms.